Deutsch: Pause / Español: Descanso / Português: Intervalo / Français: Pause / Italiano: Pausa /

 Description

-In the Fashion context, a 'break' refers to a pause or interruption within a pattern or design element.
+In the Fashion context, a 'break' refers to a pause or interruption within a Pattern or Design element.
 This can range from breaks in Color, texture, or silhouette, adding visual interest and creating focal points within an outfit.
-A break can also refer to a deliberate disruption in the flow of a Garment, such as a Slit or cut out, adding a dynamic element to the Overall look.
+A break can also refer to a deliberate Disruption in the flow of a Garment, such as a Slit or cut out, adding a dynamic element to the Overall look.
 Designers often use breaks strategically to create contrast and emphasize certain aspects of a garment, making it more visually appealing.

 Application Areas